 - reduced or pinpoint pupils

-- decreased breathing sounds and a distinct whistling or crackling sound while breathing
+- abnormal breath sounds, such as decreased breathing sounds or a distinct whistling or crackling sound while breathing

-- bluish-colored or tinted skin, especially in the toes and fingers
+- bluish skin, especially in the toes and fingers

 - rapid heart rate